persistenceOne/pStake-bugBounty/.github/ISSUE_TEMPLATE/bug_report.md

 **Criticality Assessment**
 Please pick one:
-- [ ] **High**	An issue that might cause immediate loss of the funds or permanent/severe damage of the protocol state
+- [ ] **High**:	An issue that might cause immediate loss of the funds or permanent/severe damage of the protocol state
-- [ ] **Medium**	An issue that might theoretically cause minimal loss of funds, damage the protocol state, or cause severe user dissatisfaction
+- [ ] **Medium**:	An issue that might theoretically cause minimal loss of funds damage the protocol state or cause severe user dissatisfaction
-- [ ] **Low**	An issue that might cause user dissatisfaction or minimal failure of the application
+- [ ] **Low**:	An issue that might cause user dissatisfaction or minimal failure of the application

 **Checklist**
 - [ ] The reported issue is in the [scope](https://staging.docs.pstake.finance/pStake/Program_Scope/) of the pStake BugBounty program.